nanonyme/simplepreprocessor/README.md

 import simplecpreprocessor

 There will be one function called preprocess.
-It can either be called with a file object (the assumed way) or a sequence of lines.
+It can either be called with a file object or something that looks sufficiently like a file object.
+See unit tests to find out what's enough for a compatible wrapper.
 Line endings are by default normalized to unix but a parameter can be given to customize this behaviour.

 Travis